docker/docs/engine/getstarted-voting-app/test-drive.md

 ## View the results tally

 Now, go to `<MANAGER-IP>:5001` in a web browser to view the voting results tally, as one might do in the role of poll coordinator.
 The tally is shown by percentage in the current configuration of the app.
+(The voting app sample accepts only one vote per client, so you won't be able to see your multiple votes.)

 ![Results web page](images/vote-results.png)